2023 Best Communication & Journalism Schools in California

 Read full report on Communication & Journalism at Santa Clara University

-The excellent programs at University of California - Berkeley helped the school earn the #2 place on this year’s ranking of the best communication and journalism schools in California.
-UC Berkeley is a fairly large public school located in the midsize city of Berkeley.
+You’ll join some of the best and brightest minds around you if you attend University of California - Berkeley.
+The school came in at #2 on this year’s Best Communication & Journalism Schools in California list.
+UC Berkeley is a fairly large public school located in the city of Berkeley.

 While working on their degree, communication and journalism majors at UC Berkeley accumulate an average of around $12,207 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $328.